 If you want to collect soil, then you need to let one sit for a month or two.
 What happens is – the soldier flies and all the other critters do their work then vacate the premises.
 The worms then move in and finish everything off and try to fill the Compot up with their castings.
 This works particularly well if you are filling your pot with worm friendly scraps only and it’s a great way to breed worms.

 Yes, you can add newspaper or any sort of paper to your Compots.
 Personally, I find it a waste of good space as it takes a long time for worms to dispose of paper, but you can do it if you really want to.
-You will find you need to shred it up first and make sure it is moist.
+You will find you need to shred it up first and make sure it is moist if you want it to be broken down quicker.

 Better still – soak your shredded paper in water overnight.
 Lay on top of your garden bed.
 Cover with grass clippings or whatever it is you use in your garden to keep the moisture in your soil.
 Then just maintain the water to your garden to keep the soil and paper moist.
 The worms will come up to the top of the soil and devour the paper.
 But it can be a slow process.

-I have worked out a very efficient way to dispose of your paper and cardboard waste and fibrous garden waste by using the Compot “above ground” inside a “pot plant container“.
+I have worked out a very efficient way to dispose of your paper and cardboard waste and fibrous garden waste by using the Compot “above ground” inside a “planter pot container“.
 It will not nourish your soil the same way, but it is super-fast composting and every three months you can tip it all out, collect the soil and start again.
 Or just keep topping it up.
 It will keep reducing as long as you have worms in your soil and holes in the bottom of the pot plant container.
 Watch this video on how to set it up.
 You might find just one of these in your garden gives you that ‘little bit of extra space’ you need, without having to buy more Compots.
 There are several other videos my you tube channel discussing this subject, showing results after winter, summer, and in customers gardens.
+Above ground is like having two in the ground and they are super portable this way.

-Worms can’t move up or down through clay soil unless it is clods of clay that has air channels through it.
-But they can move sideways into clay.
+Worms can’t move up or down through clay (or sandy) soil unless it is clods of clay that has air channels through it.
+But they can move sideways into clay or sand.
 Clay soil can prevent your pots from emptying so they turn into a smelly sump.
 You will know because your Compot will not have emptied and looks like a big black watery slushy smelly mess.
+Sand on the other hand allows all the nutrients to leach away too quickly.

-In this case, you must dig a deeper hole and fill the base of the hole with a cheap potting mix (which is often just sawdust) or what I mentioned previously above.
-Plant your Compot on top of this cheap soil (or shredded bamboo) and backfill with the same cheap soil.
-Then add worms to this soil on the outside of your Compot.
+In this case, you must dig a deeper hole and fill the base of the hole with small branches and twigs (or cheap potting mix & sawdust) or what I mentioned previously above.
+Plant your Compot on top of the twigs (or shredded bamboo) and backfill with the cheap soil.
+Then add worms to the cheap soil on the outside of your Compot.
 Do not put the worms inside your Compots if you are filling them with “ALL” your waste.

 The Soldier Flies will be on the inside breaking down the waste.
-As the juices leach into the cheap potting mix, you put below and around the Compot, the worms will incorporate this into their diet along with the clay as they move sideways into the clay.
+As the juices leach into the cheap potting mix, you put below and around the Compot, the worms will incorporate this into their diet along with the clay and sand as they move sideways into the clay or sand.

 The worms will only move in and out of the pot as the food becomes available for them to eat, usually after the Soldier Flies have done their work and vacated.
 Remember – worms do not eat food.
 They eat decomposed food.
 So, the food must decompose first before they can digest it.
 And as a general rule they don’t like being inside the Compot with the Soldier Flies but will go into the pot after the Soldier Flies have finished doing their thing.

-You could add some sand to this mix also if you want to help the worms digest the waste.
-Gradually over time, they will improve the clay.
-It is not an overnight fix, but it will work overtime to improve your clay (or sandy) soil.
+You could add some sand to the clay mix also if you want to help the worms digest the waste.
+Gradually over time, they will improve the clay or sand.
+It is not an overnight fix, but it will work overtime to improve your clay or sandy soil.

 If you fill the Compots with worm friendly food only the worms will congregate inside the pots and not move around the garden enough.
-So, the process of improving your clay will take a lot longer.
+So, the process of improving your clay or sandy soil will take a lot longer.

-The updated website should offer you the three best postage rates (one to sign for) between the couriers and Australia Post.
+The updated website should offer you the three best postage rates (and one choice to sign for your delivery) between the couriers and Australia Post.
 However, if you still think the post is excessive then call me and see what kind of deal, I can work out for you.
 Don’t let the post put you off.

-Australia Post have recently changed their postage rates (2020) so in many instances now the postage can be cheaper with Australia Post.
+Australia Post have recently changed their postage rates (2022) so in many instances now the postage can be cheaper with Australia Post.
 The website should automatically work this out for you now.
-If you want you can try the comparison, check yourself by following the instructions found on each page if you click on the bundle of your choice and scroll to the bottom tabs that shows “other information” about dimensions of the Compot, parcel weights and dimensions and instructions how to make a comparison check using the Australia Post “Calculation” link.
+If you want you can try the comparison check yourself by following the instructions found on each page if you click on the bundle of your choice and scroll to the bottom tabs that shows “Specifications” about dimensions of the Compot, parcel weights and dimensions and instructions how to make a comparison check using the Australia Post “Calculation” link.

 I often add some garden products to compensate for the postage if I think it is excessive and I can’t get you a better rate, as I can’t control the post.
-I can give you a special price or add some product to make up for the postage rates.
+I can give you a special price or add some product to make up for the postage rates or give you a refund if I get a better rate than what you paid.
 So please call me.
 Don’t be put off by the post.
 07 3358 3716 or 0467 006 529.
 I would love to help you out.
 Cheers, Vicki